Pickleball Gear

 Our promise

-We follow a few simple principles to ensure our reviews are as helpful for you as possible:
+We follow a few simple principles to ensure our reviews are as helpful to you as possible:

-• We test every product on the court for a minimum number of hours and play sessions to ensure our review is thorough
+• We test every product on the court for at least five hours across two play sessions to ensure our review is thorough.

-• We give our honest opinion, not what gear companies want us to say
+• We always give our honest opinion, not what brands want us to say.

-• We’ll help you cut through the noise, separating the best gear from the junk
+• We help you cut through the noise, separating the best gear from the junk.

 How we test

-3. Test on the court—minimum play time of 5 hours per paddle, across at least 2 play sessions
+2. Test on the court (minimum play time of five hours per paddle, across at least two play sessions).

-4. Score the paddle across key performance metrics, including power, control, and spin
+3. Score the paddle across key performance metrics (power, control, spin, forgiveness, etc).

 Loading...